Teen Guy Complete

 |Sodium||15 mg||< 1%|

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent disease.

-May be taken with or without food
+For teenage boys, take four (4) gummies daily.
+May be taken with or without food.

 "The nutrient gaps left by diet vary- with age and sex, activity level, and dietary pattern.
 So, too, should supplements intended to fill those gaps."